New national youth development programme set to give Singapore basketball a shot in the arm

 It was first announced by Acting Minister for Culture, Community and Youth David Neo during a parliamentary debate on his ministry’s budget on March 5.

-Such a set-up allows youths to train up to 10 times a week throughout the year, incorporating other elements such as strength and conditioning, compared to just two to four sessions a week with the national youth team during competition period.
+Such a set-up allows youth to train up to 10 times a week throughout the year, incorporating other elements such as strength and conditioning, compared to just two to four sessions a week with the national youth teams during competition periods.

 The programme also aims to provide consistent exposure to both formats of the game, with at least 40 games a year through league games, friendlies and overseas opportunities.

-The NYDP is an example of how Singapore’s new high-performance entity, Sports Excellence Singapore (SpexSG) – to be launched on April 1 – will partner national sports associations to develop high performance plans that enhance pathways, set clearer medal targets, multi-year training and competition plans, as well as provide more consistent sport science and athlete life support, added MCCY.
+The NYDP is an example of how Singapore’s new high-performance entity, Sports Excellence Singapore (SpexSG) – to be launched on April 1 – will partner national sports associations to develop high-performance plans that enhance pathways, set clearer medal targets, devise multi-year training and competition plans, as well as provide more consistent support for sport science and athlete life, added the Ministry of Culture, Community and Youth.

-Neo Beng Siang, who coached the Singapore Slingers in the now-defunct Asean Basketball League, is the NYPD’s head coach.
+Neo Beng Siang, who coached the Singapore Slingers in the now-defunct Asean Basketball League, is the NYDP’s head coach.

 He added: “With a consistent daily training environment from youth level, the programme aims to elevate player standards and ensures athletes enter national teams – whether 3x3 or 5v5 – with superior technical skills and tactical awareness.”